-If you grow tomatoes, or have wonderful friends that grow tomatoes like I do, you will probably have some smallish tomatoes towards the end of the season that will not have time to ripen before the weather cools.
-You have a few choices:
+If you grow tomatoes, you will probably have some tomatoes that will not have time to ripen before the weather cools.

 - keep them on the vine and hang them upside down in a warm dark place inside to ripen (like a closet or kitchen cabinet).

 - put them in a paper bag with a ripe banana or apple to ripen

-- make some Green Tomato Chow Chow
+Green Tomato Chow Chow

 - 1 pound green tomatoes